Leveraging Large Language Models for Collective Decision-Making: Simulation Study Results

 \subsection{Effect of Number of Options $K$}

 \cref{fig:trend_lines_results_homogeneous_options} shows the results of the experiment for the settings when the number of options $K$ varies.
-We found that when the number of options was increased from $K=2$ to $K=4$, there was a decrease in the final percentage change of the satisfaction ratio.
+We found that increasing the number of options from $K=2$ to $K=4$ decreased the final percentage change of the satisfaction ratio.
 Specifically, for $K = 2$ options, the system achieved an $\approx 100\%$ increase in the satisfaction ratio at the final round, whereas adopting $K = 3$ and $K = 4$ options yielded an increase of $\approx 50\%$.
 We also found that the increase in satisfaction score was $\approx 100\%$ for $K=2$, compared to $\approx 50\%$ ($K=3$) and $\approx 100\%$ ($K = 4$).
 The equity score experienced a smaller percentage decrease as $K$ was increased.
 These observations indicated that the system's performance was negatively impacted as the number of options $K$ was increased.